-You are then put into the shoes on Nuna and this is where things start to get a little shaky.
-Moving Nuna around feels cumbersome and unresponsive, slightly reminiscent of Little Big Planet’s rather slow moving platforming.
-It is however perfectly serviceable for the first parts of the game.
+You are then put into the shoes of Nuna, and this is where things start to get a little shaky.
+Moving Nuna around feels cumbersome and unresponsive, slightly reminiscent of Little Big Planet’s rather slow-moving platforming.
+It is, however, perfectly serviceable for the first parts of the game.
 When the game starts throwing precision puzzles at you, it really demonstrates how lacking the controls actually are.
-You are given a projectile known as a Bola a little way into the game which is then used in many of the puzzles after.
+You are given a projectile known as a Bola a little way into the game, which is then used in many of the puzzles after.
 You are required to hit very small targets in sometimes very tense situations.
-The choice to map the action of throwing the Bola onto the imprecise right analog stick with no indication of where the projectile will land results in many frustrating trial and error attempts with the Bola missing multiple times and a fair few deaths.
+The choice to map the action of throwing the Bola onto the imprecise right analog stick with no indication of where the projectile will land results in many frustrating trial and error attempts, with the Bola missing multiple times and a fair few deaths.

 The player is asked to switch between Nuna and the fox on the fly, using each of their individual skills to solve increasingly difficult puzzles.
 Before the most recent update (v1.1 at the time of writing) the AI just was not good enough to fulfill this promise.
-There were many times where the AI would get stuck on terrain or simply walk straight into an enemy without a second thought.
-These issues have been addressed to a certain degree, with a noticeably improved AI.
-However, the claimed 'general control improvements' I have still yet to find.
+There were many times when the AI would get stuck on terrain or simply walk straight into an enemy without a second thought.
+These issues have been addressed to a certain degree with a noticeably improved AI.
+However, I then claimed 'general control improvements' I have still yet to find.

 This game was obtained from the developer and reviewed on the PC Platform